ssnau/letsrock/README.md

 ```

 Also, you can declare two files `inline.js` and `inline.css` under the same folder, they will be automatically included into the page.

+warning: the `inline.js` will not be compiled, be carefully!!

 License
 ----